Khalid Jawad

-Khalid Jawad (1954 – 6 September 1972) was a Palestinian terrorist and one of eight Black September terrorists that invaded the Israeli quarters at the Munich Olympic Village during the 1972 Munich Olympic Games, taking hostage nine members of the Israeli Olympic delegation after killing Israeli wrestling coach Moshe Weinberg and weightlifter Yossef Romano in the initial takeover.
-It has been suggested that Jawad was the terrorist wearing the ski mask featured in images that became iconic of this atrocity.
+Khalid Jawad (1954 – 6 September 1972) was a Palestinian militant and one of eight Black September militants that invaded the Israeli quarters at the Munich Olympic Village during the 1972 Munich Olympic Games, taking hostage nine members of the Israeli Olympic delegation after killing Israeli wrestling coach Moshe Weinberg and weightlifter Yossef Romano in the initial takeover.
+It has been suggested that Jawad was wearing the ski mask featured in images that became iconic of this atrocity.

 Early life

-Jawad had grown up in the Chatila refugee camp in Lebanon with several of his fellow fedayeen, even playing on the same football team as some of them and was described as "soccer mad".
+Jawad was born in 1954.
+He had grown up in the Chatila refugee camp in Lebanon with several of his fellow fedayeen, even playing on the same football team as some of them and was described as "soccer mad".
 He had lived in West Germany for two years with his brother Farud but was sent home because "he couldn't fit in".
 He was subsequently recruited for the Munich operation.

 Preparation for the attack at the Munich Olympics

 Upon being chosen for the Munich operation, Jawad undertook training.
 He told his brother that he was "going to play football in Syria."
 On his return, however, his family noticed marks on his back as if he'd been wearing a backpack.
 When asked about where he had been, Jawad persisted in telling them that he had been playing football, but instructed them, not to "tell anyone."
 A few weeks later and a month before the start of the 1972 Summer Olympics, Jawad and the other chosen fedayeen flew to Tripoli, Libya to undertake a month's advanced training.